 2. Charles Bridge

-Just near Old Town Square, crossing the Vlatava River which flows through the city, we can find another iconic landmark in Prague called “Charles Bridge.”
+Just near Old Town Square, crossing the Vlatava River which flows through the city, we can find an iconic bridge in Prague called “Charles Bridge.”
 This fascinating bridge was built during the Middle Ages between 1357 and 1402 and was named after King Charles IV (1316-1378) who commissioned it.

 It didn’t get its current name until the year 1870, though, as this stone arch bridge was originally called “Stone Bridge.”
 That’s because the other bridges before were made of wood.
 This amazing structure is 516 meters (1,693 ft) long and has been designated as a UNESCO World Heritage site in 2010.
 Walking across this iconic bridge is simply a must-do experience when visiting Prague.

 Prague Castle is the most important building in the city and has been since the 9th century.
 The construction of the original version of this castle started in the year 870 and was completed in the first half of the 10th century.
 It has been the official seat of power of both the kings of Bohemia and the Holy Roman emperors ever since